 New business models are emerging

 Many of these companies will undergo complete transformations over the coming years.
 They expect these transformations to bring greater flexibility, higher productivity, improved efficiency and lower costs.
 Ideally, this in turn will have a positive effect on the share prices of these companies, and by extension on the returns of those who are invested in these companies.
 The greatest potential in Industry 4.0, however, is the fact it is giving rise to new business models and strategies.
 Google, Amazon and Netflix are particularly impressive recent examples of companies that have succeeded in turning new business models into businesses worth millions.

 That said, it is hard to tell which companies will be able to benefit from these developments.
 Targeted investments in the shares of a suitable company, sector or region are quite complicated and entail a high risk of loss.
 Your best bet is to consult your advisor who can discuss with you how best to invest your money so that you too can benefit from the fourth industrial revolution.
 There are already funds and other investment products that are specifically investing in Industry 4.0.

 Invest in digital change

-“Industry 4.0” is definitely more than just a meaningless buzzword.
+The fourth industrial revolution or “Industry 4.0” is definitely more than just a meaningless buzzword.
 With a bit of background knowledge and the right investment product, private investors can also be part of the fourth industrial revolution.
 They will be actively investing money in digital change and they will also benefit from the investment opportunities of the fourth industrial revolution.